fo0s/AlgorithmComplexity/README.md

 My little area to play around with remaking Ruby's methods in an attempt to understand the complexity behind them.

+### Graph builder

+Using the `pi_charts` and `sinatra` gems to build graphs representing the processing time of the methods in order to be able to tweak them.

+![chart][chart]

+Usage:
+`ruby ./lib/build_graphs.rb`

+This will start a sinatra session.
+Open a new tab on your browser and in the address bar type:

+`localhost:4567`

+Give a minute to crunch the numbers (fibonacci takes the longest).
+A graph should appear on your screen.

+---

 ### Ruby Timer

 A simple timer class made to time the amount of time it takes for a block of code to be completed.